 Ongoing recovery from wildfire and ice damage

-While there is some urgency to clean up debris and salvage what we can from the losses due to fire or ice, it is important to plan site preparation for tree planting and longer term recovery as part of the process.
+While there is some urgency to clean up debris and salvage what we can from the losses due to fire or ice, it is important to plan site preparation for tree planting and longer-term recovery as part of the process.
 What options will you have for tools and equipment to prepare your site for tree planting?
-What if you can’t get seedlings for 3 years?
-Depending on the ground conditions and your management philosophy, will it be giant masticator machines, farm tractors, weed whackers, herbicide applicators, or hand tools?
+What if you can’t get seedlings for three years?
+Depending on the ground conditions and your management philosophy, will it be giant masticator machines, farm tractors, weed whackers, herbicide applicators or hand tools?

 All these options and questions can make your head spin.
 It helps to make a systematic assessment of your situation and capabilities, compare the pros, cons and tradeoffs.
-Consult with experienced advisors, starting with Extension, ODF, SWCD’s, and others.
+Consult with experienced advisors, starting with Extension, ODF, soil and water conservation districts, and others.
 For woodland owners with residences and other infrastructure on their land, it is important to establish a logical boundary between the higher maintenance home landscape and the wildland forestry situation.

 To avoid overdoing it (or running out of money/energy), a key question is how much cleanup is enough to facilitate your next step in site preparation or tree planting.
 A high-maintenance landscape kept clean and green within 30–100 feet is good for low fire hazards near buildings.
 But extending that zone farther out may set up an unmanageable workload.
 Transitioning to the wildland forest zone, it may be sufficient just to make scattered slash piles (to be burned or not).
 Or simply cut and scatter debris to ensure contact with the ground for moisture retention and rapid decomposition.

-For information on ice-damaged trees, read Glenn's article Lessons learned from the ice storm (https://extension.oregonstate.edu/forests/health-managment/lessons-learned-ice-storm).
+For information on ice-damaged trees, read Glenn's article Lessons learned from the ice storm.